Explicit Acyclic Models and (Co)Chain Operations: Functorial Contraction Procedure Chain Maps

 \begin{rem} Our discussions of the functorial $AW$ and $EZ$ maps extend rather routinely to products of three or more spaces.
 Both maps are associative and the $EZ$ map is commutative.
 One can extend all the arguments above directly for multiple products, using the contractions of multiple products in the range.
 The signs $(-1)^{A(I,J, \ldots, K)}$ occurring in the $EZ$ formula for multiple products are also orientation signs, associated to maximal dimension simplices in a canonical triangulation of a multiple product of simplices.\\

 But associative diagrams for both the $AW$ and $EZ$ maps involving three or more spaces, and commutative diagrams for the $EZ$ map, are also easy consequences of the uniqueness result Proposition \ref{8.2}.
 Namely, all maps in a diagram of standard procedure maps for simplices are chain maps.
-The diagrams are the same as the diagrams for MacLane models in Examples \ref{6.6} and \ref{6.9}, with simplices replacing the MacLane models.
+In the $EZ$ case the diagrams are the same as the diagrams for MacLane models in Subsection 6.4, with simplices replacing the MacLane models.
 Compositions of the maps in relevant diagrams easily satisfy the criteria of the uniqueness result 8.2 that basis elements map to elements in the image of contractions.
 Note that an attempt to prove a commutativity result for the $AW$ map fails, from our point of view, because a permutation of tensor factors in $N_*(\Delta^m) \otimes N_*(\Delta^n)$ does not preserve elements in the image of the contraction. $ $ \end{rem}

-Our rather detailed discussion of triangulations of prisms and the $EZ$ map will play a prominent role in Part II when we study morphisms $\cE \leftrightarrows \cS$ between the Barratt-Eccles operad and the surjection operad from the viewpoint of constructing canonical chain maps using preferred contractions.
+Our rather detailed discussion of triangulations of prisms and the $EZ$ map will play a prominent role in Parts II and III when we study morphisms $\cE \leftrightarrows \cS$ between the Barratt-Eccles operad and the surjection operad from the viewpoint of constructing canonical chain maps using preferred contractions.
+The $EZ$ map also plays an important role in the discussion of chain homotopies in Section 9.